AdvaiyaLabs/DynamicCRM-with-Nexmo-SMS/README.md

 	<img src="https://github.com/AdvaiyaLabs/DynamicCRM-with-Nexmo-SMS/blob/master/Docs/image20.png" width=600>

-4. New Opportunity is created and SMS is also delivered to Manager.
+4. New opportunity is created and the SMS is delivered to the manager if the budget value is greater than the defined threshold value.

 5. Manager will receive an SMS as per the following format: